daleyu/dotfiles/README.md

 and then I install yarn with like `npm install --global yarn`

 > Right now Markdown preview has a weird bug where the installation script
-> hasn't been working for me
-This means you should run the command to rerun the install.sh
+> hasn't been working for me without rerunning the install script This means you should run the command to rerun the install.sh
 ```
 cd /Users/bytedance/.local/share/nvim/lazy/markdown-preview.nvim/app